 - You agree with John McWhorter, and while you acknowledge the research, you see that these are rare cases and can hardly be used to constitute a significant worldview.

-Both sides present their own fascinating cases, and they are not mutually exclusive.
+Both sides of the Sapir-Whorf hypothesis present their own fascinating cases, and they are not mutually exclusive.
 The greatest takeaway is that you should be skeptical of any claim that some languages can do something that others cannot, especially if it’s reported by a media outlet that does not specialize in the sciences.

 The ability to speak a complex language is something that all humans share.
 It is exciting to think that being born with a certain language makes you think a certain way, but that just may not be the case.
 Fortunately, it is equally beautiful to learn that all languages are at their core identical, and we’re all just speaking permutations of the same babble with which we’re born.